Omar Sy: Career

-On 30 December 2012, Sy was voted the favourite personality in France, based on a poll run by Le Journal du Dimanche, ahead of fellow actor Gad Elmaleh.
+On 30 December 2012, Sy was voted the favourite personality in France, based on a poll by Le Journal du Dimanche, ahead of fellow actor Gad Elmaleh.

 In 2014, Sy appeared in X-Men: Days of Future Past, playing the character Bishop.
-He also starred in Samba, directed by Olivier Nakache and Éric Toledano.
-He co-starred in the fourth installment of the Jurassic Park franchise, Jurassic World, which was released in June 2015.
+He also starred in Samba, directed by Éric Toledano and Olivier Nakache.
+He co-starred in the fourth installment of the Jurassic Park franchise, Jurassic World, released in June 2015.
 In 2015, alongside Bradley Cooper, he played a compromised chef in Burnt.
 In 2017, he voiced the character Hot Rod in the film Transformers: The Last Knight, the fifth installment in the Transformers series.
 In 2021, he starred in Netflix's hit series Lupin, a modern day retelling of Arsène Lupin novels.
 Lupin has become one of the most-watched non-English series on Netflix.
 More recently, Sy has signed a multi-year feature film deal with Netflix.
 In 2021, he was included on the Time 100, Time's annual list of the most influential people in the world.

-Most recently, Sy signed a first-look deal with HBO Max, to develop series for multiple markets, especially those that are French-speaking.
+Most recently, Sy signed a first-look deal with HBO Max to develop a series for multiple markets, especially French-speaking ones.

 Personal life

+Growing up in Trappes, Sy became friends with fellow actor Jamel Debbouze and professional footballer Nicolas Anelka.

 On 5 July 2007, Sy married Hélène, the mother of his five children, in Tremblay-sur-Mauldre.
 They had been together for ten years before they got married.
 Hélène runs CéKeDuBonheur, a nonprofit supporting children’s wards at French hospitals, and Siyah Organics, a Sénégalo-American organic-food-supplements company.
 The family resided in Montfort-l'Amaury, a commune of Île-de-France, before moving to Los Angeles in 2012.
 After moving to Los Angeles, Sy met with a language tutor daily and watched Keeping Up with the Kardashians to improve his English.